scottrlarson/profession/content/publications/publication-scam-avoidance.md

 My goal in the first part of this publication is to attempt to make you aware of some of the common ways in which a scammer operates.
 When dealing with solicited requests for information, don't be afraid to err on the side of caution.
 It's better to be safe, then sorry.
 In [part 2](/publications/publication-scam-avoidance2) I will discuss techquies of avoiding being a victim of a Scam.

 If you have any questions about this publication, or you would like help with your computer's security, [contact](/#contact) me.
 I can assess your protection, and offer suggestions to improve your online safeguards.

+[^illusion-authority]: **Illusion of authority** is a term to describe a psychological interaction between two individuals or a group.
+An author of a letter, email, call or in-person encounter attempts to put themselves in a position of authority by using psychological tactics against you in an attempt to get you acquiesce your freedom of choice.

 ## [Part 2..>](/publications/publication-scam-avoidance2)